boyboy00/boyboy00/README.md

-- Hi, I’m @boyboy00,
+- hi, I’m @boyboy00,
 - I’m interested in computer science
-~~- I’m currently learning web development through theodinproject!~~
+- I’m currently learning HOW TO USE GITHUB!
-- I’m looking to collaborate on ... (???)
-- How to reach me ...
-- Pronouns: he/him
+- pronouns: he/him

-- Fun fact: i love FOOD
+i love FOOD ♡

 <!---
 boyboy00/boyboy00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.